 Scrub particles off nail file with brush and warm, soapy water.
-Immerse file into wet sanitizer for the required time as specified by your State Board of Cosmetology.
-Dry nail file and keep it in a dry and clean closed container when not in use.
+Immerse file into wet sterilizer for the required time as specified by your State Board of Cosmetology.
+Dry nail file and keep it in a dry sterilizer when not in use.